CeON/dataverse/doc/sphinx-guides/source/admin/consents.rst

    * - Action type
      - Description
    * - SEND_NEWSLETTER_EMAIL
-     - Sends newsletter subscription request for provided email
+     - Sends newsletter subscription request for provided email with information about the user after he accepted subscription consent.

-.. list-table:: SEND_NEWSLETTER_EMAIL properties
+.. list-table:: Available options for SEND_NEWSLETTER_EMAIL action type
    :widths: 25 50

    * - KEY
      - VALUE
    * - email
-     - testemail@gmail.com
+     - {Email address to the person that manages subscriptions for the newsletter}

 Editing consents
 -----------------